 IBC Top 10: Things to do around the house as daylight saving time ends

-EDMONTON, Oct.
-30, 2015 /CNW/ - As most provinces in Western Canada come to the end of daylight saving time this weekend, Insurance Bureau of Canada (IBC) is reminding Canadians about maintenance to do around the house as we turn the clocks back.
+HALIFAX, Oct.
+30, 2014 /CNW/ - This weekend, as daylight saving time comes to an end, Insurance Bureau of Canada (IBC) is reminding Atlantic Canadians of things to do around the house before winter sets in.

 IBC's top 10 things to do as daylight saving time ends are:

-- Be sure to have a CO detector in working condition on every floor in your home, (you should check once a month), which is CSA-approved
+- Be sure to have a CO detector on every floor in your home, check that each detector is in working condition (you should check once a month) and make sure detectors are CSA-approved.

-- Ensure that you have a family emergency plan that works and review it with family members to explain what to do and where to go in case of an emergency
+- Ensure that you have a plan that works and review it with family members to explain what to do and where to go in case of an emergency.

 - If you have questions, contact your insurance representative.
-For further information, consumers can contact IBC's Consumer Information Centre at 1-844-2ask-IBC
+For further information, consumers can contact IBC's Consumer Information Centre.

 About Insurance Bureau of Canada